Skarga (film)

-Skarga (Note: Translation from Polish: Complaint) is a 1991 Polish-language political film directed by Jerzy Wójcik and written by Wójcik and Witold Zalewski.
+Skarga (/pl/; lit.
+'The Complaint') is a 1991 Polish-language political film directed by Jerzy Wójcik and written by Wójcik and Witold Zalewski.
 It premiered on 18 December 1991.
 It was based on the history of the family of Stefan Stawicki, a 16-year-old student, who was killed on 18 December 1970, by a stray bullet, shot during the brutal pacification of the protests in Szczecin, Poland.

 Plot

 On 18 December 1970, in Szczecin, Poland, workers of the Szczecin Shipyard protest the sudden increase in the prices of food and other everyday items.
 The government forces attempted to brutally pacify the protests and open fire at the protesters.
 A stray bullet kills Stefan Stawicki, a 16-year-old student who walked by.
 The government refuses to let his parents hold a funeral, afraid that it will start further protests and riots.